pwmt/zathura/doc/man/zathura.1.rst

 the *zathurarc* file (default path: ~/.config/zathura/zathurarc).
 For a detailed description please consult zathurarc(5).

-Synctex support
+SyncTeX support
 ---------------

-Both synctex forward and backwards synchronization are supported by zathura, To enable synctex forward synchronization, please look at the *--synctex-forward* and *--synctex-editor* options. zathura will also emit a signal via the D-Bus interface.
+Both SyncTeX forward and backwards synchronization are supported by zathura, To enable SyncTeX forward synchronization, please look at the *--synctex-forward* and *--synctex-editor* options. zathura will also emit a signal via the D-Bus interface.
 To support synctex backwards synchronization, zathura provides a D-Bus interface that can be called by the editor.
 For convince zathura also